Nevada County DUI Causing Injury Lawyer

 For an injury case, yes.
 The causation and expert issues, the enhancements, and the strike exposure make this the wrong charge to face with a quick plea.
 A trial-ready defense is what gives you real leverage.

-What it costs
+What a DUI-injury lawyer costs

 A DUI-injury case is more involved than a standard DUI, so the fee depends on the specifics — the severity of the injuries, whether reconstruction is needed, and what it will take to defend it well.
 I'll lay the costs out clearly and up front at your free consultation, with no surprises.